Power Mac G4 Cube: Sales

 The introduction of the Cube did not fit with the focused product lineup Jobs had introduced since his return to Apple, leaving it without a clear audience.
-It was as expensive as a similarly equipped Power Mac, but did not feature extra room for more storage or PCI slots.
+It was as expensive as a similarly equipped Power Mac, but without extra room for more storage or PCI slots.
 It was likewise much more expensive than an upgraded consumer iMac.
 Jobs imagined that creative professionals and designers would want one, and that the product was so great that it would inform buying patterns.

 Sales for the Cube were much lower than expected.
 Returning from the brink of bankruptcy, Apple had eleven profitable quarters before the Cube's announcement, but Apple's end-of-year financials for 2000 missed predicted revenues by $180 million.
-Part of the drop in profit was attributed to the Cube, which sold only a third as many units as Apple had expected, creating a $90 million shortfall in their revenue targets.
+Part of the drop in profit was attributed to the Cube, with only one third as many units sold as Apple had expected, creating a $90 million shortfall in revenue targets.
 The Cube counted for 29,000 of the Macs Apple shipped in the quarter, compared to 308,000 iMacs.
-Retailers were awash in excess product, leaving Apple with a large amount of unsold inventory heading into 2001 they expected to last until March.
+Retailers had excess product, leaving Apple with a large amount of unsold inventory heading into 2001 it had expected to last until March.
 The computer appealed to high-end customers who wanted a small and sleek design, but Jobs admitted that audience was smaller than expected.
 In February 2001, Apple lowered the price on the 500 MHz model and added new memory, hard drive, and graphics options.
 These updates made little difference, and sales continued to decline.
-The Cube sold 12,000units in the first quarter of 2001, representing just 1.6% of the company's total computer sales.
+In the first quarter of 2001, only 12,000 units were sold, representing just 1.6% of the company's total computer sales.